How To Mix and Inject HCG With TRT - Balance My Hormones TRT in the UK

 7. Snap open the HCG protected seal vial and wipe the top with an alcohol swab.

-8. Take your 23gauge needle and replace ther other needle used to get the saline fluid into the syringe, and ensure you have 2ml of fluid in the syringe.
+8. Take your 23-gauge needle and replace the other needle used to get the saline fluid into the syringe, and ensure you have 2ml of fluid in the syringe.

-9. Push the needle into the centre of the vial and slowly push the static saline into the vial with the HCG.
+9. Push the needle into the centre of the vial and slowly push the sterile saline into the vial with the HCG.

 10. Release the pressure on your thumb and the air will be removed from the vial.
 Discard the syringe and needle in the sharps bin.